Sourav lauds Nair for triple ton

 19th December 2016

-Former Indian skipper and CAB President Sourav Ganguly today lauded Karun Nair for his triple ton.
+Former Indian skipper and CAB President Sourav Ganguly today lauded Karun Nair for his triple ton in a debut match.
 Karun’s unbeaten 303 in Chennai was an innings of maturity that saw array of shorts for his bat.

 “He has really played well.
 A triple ton in any format of the game is appreciated.
 India made England field a long day,” said Sourav.